iadicarlo/enso-iod-2Ma-paper/README.md

-## A 2 million year transient climate simulation reveals an opposing relationship between IOD and ENSO
+## A 2 million year climate simulation reveals an opposing relationship between IOD and ENSO

-This repository contains the analysis notebooks used for the paper **“A 2 million year transient climate simulation reveals an opposing relationship between IOD and ENSO”**.
+This repository contains the analysis notebooks used for the paper **“A 2 million year climate simulation reveals an opposing relationship between IOD and ENSO”**.

 ### Notebooks